 We analyze the accuracy of the proposed sparse kernel k-means using the CIFAR-100 and Imagenet data sets.
 As the true class labels for the Youtube and Tiny data sets are not available, we were unable to quantify the clustering quality on these data sets.
 Figure 2 shows the Normalized Mutual Information (NMI) values with respect to the true class labels, for each of the algorithms on the CIFAR-100 and Imagenet data sets.
 In Figure 2(a), it is observed that the NMI achieved by our algorithm is close to that of the kernel k-means algorithm.
-It outperforms both k-means and approximate kernel k-means, due to the fact that it samples the most informative points from the data sets.
+It outperformed both k-means and approximate kernel k-means, due to the fact that it samples the most informative points from the data sets.

-Parameter Sensitivity: Our algorithm relies on three parameters: the initial and maximum sample sizes m and MAX, and the size of the neighborhood p.
+Parameter Sensitivity: Our algorithm relies on three parameters: the initial and maximum sample sizes m and M, and the size of the neighborhood p.
 We evaluated the effect of each of these parameters using the CIFAR-100 and Imagenet data sets.

-- Initial sample size m: The initial sample used to construct the kernel K^0 and obtain the initial cluster labels plays a crucial role in the performance of our algorithm as shown in Table 4.
-As expected, the running time of both the proposed and the approximate kernel k-means algorithms increases as the initial sample size increases from m = 5,000 to m = 20,000.
-As m increases, the size of the initial kernel $K^{0^{'}}$ and the time to compute and decompose it into its eigenvalues and eigenvectors increases proportionately.
+- Initial sample size m: The initial sample used to construct the kernel K^0 and obtain the initial cluster labels plays a crucial role in the performance of our algorithm, as shown in Table 4.
+As expected, the running time of both the proposed and the approximate kernel k-means algorithms increased as the initial sample size increased from m = 5,000 to m = 20,000.
+As m increased, the size of the initial kernel K^0 , and the time to compute and decompose it into its eigenvalues and eigenvectors increased proportionately.
 The initial sample also determines the number of points sampled from the data as each input batch is processed.
 More data points were sampled and added to the buffer S, if the initial sample did not contain sufficient number of representative points.
-The time to cluster increases as more points are added to the buffer.
-The NMI values achieved by our algorithm increase considerably as the sample size m increases.
-Even with just 5,000 data points in the initial sample, our algorithm is able to achieve about 9.5% NMI.
-On the other hand, the approximate kernel k-means algorithm is unable to achieve the same with even 20,000 samples.
-The best performance is obtained when $m > C \log C$. - Maximum sample size MAX: The parameter MAX controls the buffer size.
-In our experiments, we set the MAX = 50,000.
+For instance, on the CIFAR-100 data set, the number of points added to S decreased from 453 to 69 as m increased from 5,000 to 20,000.
+The time to cluster increased as more points were added to the buffer.
+The NMI values achieved by our algorithm increased considerably as the sample size m increased.
+Even with just 5,000 data points in the initial sample, our algorithm was able to achieve about 9.5% NMI.
+On the other hand, the approximate kernel k-means algorithm was unable to achieve the same with even 20,000 samples.
+The best performance was obtained when $m > C \log C$. - Maximum sample size M: The parameter M controls the buffer size.
+In our experiments, we set M = 50,000.
 We found that this parameter is not as critical as m, provided that it is set large enough to accommodate for a sufficiently representative sample set.
-On both the CIFAR-100 and Imagenet data sets, the number of points added to the buffer range from 100 to 500, on an average.
-The number of points added to the buffer decreases as m increases from 5,000 to 20,000.
-For instance, on the CIFAR-100 data set, when m = 5,000, 453 additional points were added to the buffer.
-When m = 20,000, only 69 points were
+If M is small, more time is spent in removing the points from the buffer, to accommodate the new points. - Size of the neighborhood p: Table 5 shows how the running time and the NMI values on the CIFAR-100 and Imagenet data sets are affected, as the number of neighbors p used to construct the sparse kernel similarity increased from 1,000 to 15,000, while m was fixed at 20,000.
+The running time increased significantly from p = 1,000 to p = 15,000 on both the data sets, as a larger number of similarity computations needed to be performed as the value of p increased.
+Although increasing p slightly increases the NMI values, the increase in the running time does not compensate for the marginal increase in NMI.